University Studies Course (USC)

 Course will provide the student basic concepts of involvement theory, group development theory and community development relevant to residence hall living as a paraprofessional leader on the campus; the basic principles related to leadership with emphasis on how one develops and leads with their values, beliefs and attitudes and develop skills involving active listening, communication, conflict management and mediation techniques; basic program development and presentation skills; teaching pedagogy; and diversity issues.
 Some out of classroom activities are required.
 Departmental approval required.

-For new student orientation leaders only.
+For New Student Programs Student Leaders only.
 Relevant research, student development theory, and shared professional experiences are presented.
-This course will offer learning opportunities that will provide class members with knowledge, attitude, and skills necessary to become effective orientation leaders.
-Class discussion, small groups activities, simulations, and journal writing employed.
+This course will offer learning opportunities that will provide class members with knowledge, attitude, and skills necessary to become effective NSP Student Leaders.
+Class discussion, small groups activities, simulations, and writing employed.
 Individual projects and out-of-class team building experiences are required, including Saturday activities.
 Departmental Approval Required.

 USC 225 Leadership Development for University Ambassadors 2.